 Bookcases by Globe-Wernicke Co., Cincinnati

-Mostly oak, mostly placed in the offices of the Division of Municipal Corporations, in the Department of Licenses, in the Press Room, Phone Room and administrative and support offi ces.
+Mostly oak, placed in the offices of the Division of Municipal Corporations, Department of License, Press Room, Phone Room and administrative and support offices.
 These include classic oak side chairs and swivel desk chairs, and simple oak desks and tables with square legs and brass-capped feet.